 Other Terms and Conditions

-- By entering you agree to the Comedy Festival recording your spot for later broadcast on ABC Radio's triple j, and/or RAW Comedy podcast.
+- By entering you agree to the Comedy Festival recording your spot for later broadcast on ABC Radio's triple j, and/or RAW Comedy podcast, and alignment with potential Comedy Festival sponsors.
 You agree that the Comedy Festival may edit your spot for broadcast or podcast.
 You promise us that you're not using any material or writing (e.g. music) in your spot that you're not allowed to, or that we can't broadcast or podcast in turn.

 - You may not record your spot yourself without the express permission in advance of the person running your gig.
 Regardless of which you agree not to publicly or otherwise distribute or broadcast any recording you are permitted to make, including you agree to not put it on a website anywhere or social media including Facebook and Twitter, ever without express written permission of the Comedy Festival.